rbaskov/TubeLoader/replit.md

 ## Architecture Decisions
 - Single-page application with client-side routing (wouter)
-- Dual authentication: Both OIDC (Replit Auth) and local username/password
+- Local username/password authentication only
 - SQLite database for simplicity and portability (no external dependencies)
 - Sidebar navigation for authenticated users
 - Landing page for unauthenticated users